mowang111/personal_knowledge_repository/1.学习笔记/b01.英语/口语/短语积累/this is one of those things where....md

 ---
-重要度:
+重要度: 🌟🌟
-熟悉度:
+熟悉度: 1
 ---
 this is one of those things where talking about it is not going to make it better.

-this is one of those tine
+this is one of those times where... this is one of those situations where... this is one of those situations where... this is one of those relationships where...